nicercode/EnvironmentalComputing/README.md

     word in `title:` is **capitalised**
 -   The `weight:` parameter denotes the **order** of the page.
 1 being the first, 2 being the second and so forth.
--   The `output:` parameter determines what format the .rmd is rendered to.
-For Hugo’s sake, we need it to render an `html_document`.
+-   The `output:` parameter determines what format the .Rmd is rendered to.
+For Hugo’s sake, we need it to render the .Rmd into a `html_document`.

 In the yaml example above, the `weight:` parameter is 2, notice that the second menu on the [website](environmentalcomputing.net) is “Getting